RajenDharmendra/Spark-Streaming/README.md

 </div>

 <p>I’ve extracted the updating of the user actions to a local method, <code class="highlighter-rouge">updateUserSession</code>, which we call if we’re invoked as a result
-of a new incoming value. or else, we’re timing out the need to return user events we’ve accumulated so far.</p>
+of a new incoming value or else, we’re timing out the need to return user events we’ve accumulated so far.</p>